ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 ![Debug output](_images/output.png)

 Congratulations!
 You have successfully programmed your microcontroller and built a working, if simple, smart device.
-In this Learning Path, you have learned the basics of embedded programming, the Arduino software stack, and some basic electronics as well as how to connect them together using a breadboard.

 Continue on to see how to improve the application by replacing the `loop()` and `delay()` calls with interrupts.